excid3/noticed/README.md

 ## ✅ Best Practices

+### Creating a notification from an Active Record callback

 A common use case is to trigger a notification when a record is created.
 For example,

 ```ruby